spring-jdbc-crud/simplejdbcmapper/README.md

 @Bean
 public SimpleJdbcMapper simpleJdbcMapper(DataSource dataSource) {
     SimpleJdbcMapper simpleJdbcMapper = new SimpleJdbcMapper(dataSource);
-    // Provide your own custom Supplier.
+    // Provide your own  Supplier.
 Make Sure the type returned by Supplier matches the type
     // of the Property you are annotating.
 Generally 'audited by' is got from a thread local variable
     // for example when using spring security. simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");